PM520-Spring-2020/Lecture-slides---all-weeks/README.md

-# Week1--slides
+# Lecture slides
-I will put the slides here once they are ready
+I will put the slides here each week once they are ready.